 It is the storage for the raw data, which is used as an input for models to train and function.
-The important aspect here is in the variety of methodologies and techniques used to store the data for immediate access when required.
+The important aspect here is the variety of methodologies and techniques used to store the data for immediate access when required.

-Inference engines are the heart of expert systems.
+Inference engines are the heart of Expert Systems.
 These processes power through the knowledge hub and analyze the problem at hand to arrive at a solution.

 If it is rule-based, then the engine ensures to iterate through facts, apply the knowledge obtained, and resolve conflicts where required (in case of multiple rules).